taskcluster/taskcluster-docs/src/tutorial/gecko-task-graph.md

 ---
+title: Gecko Task Graph Creation
 followup:
   links:
     gecko-new-job: I want to add a new job
     gecko-task-graph-howto: I want to change something else
 ---

-# Gecko Task Graph Creation

 The decision task is responsible for creating the "task graph".
 This is the collection of all tasks required in response to the push, connected by dependencies.